 At Goldman Sachs, we believe that strong communities are the foundation of a prosperous society.
-Through our Impact Investing initiatives, we find innovative commercial solutions that address social and civic challenges in communities across the United States.
+Through our Community Development Grants Program, we provide funding for non-profits that are making a difference in low- and moderate-income (LMI) communities.

-Eligible not-for-profit organizations are invited to apply for funding from the Goldman Sachs Bank USA Community Development Grants Program.
-The grants program seeks to support community development programs that serve low- and moderate- income individuals or communities and address key community needs such as:
+Not-for-profit organizations that meet the below criteria are invited to apply for funding.
+The Goldman Sachs Community Development Grants Program seeks to support community development programs that address critical community needs such as:

 - Affordable housing